-Alternative investment funds act as a defence rather than an offense investment; long-term investors are grasping the importance of including alternative investments into the diversification of their portfolios.
+Alternative investment funds act as a defense rather than an offense investment; long-term investors are grasping the importance of including alternative investments into the diversification of their portfolios.
 It also gives the investors a risk/return outline that is different from that of equities, bonds or cash.
-Alternative investments also include real-estate investment trusts, hedge funds, venture capital, private equity, commodities, MLPS, REITs, trust deeds and real assets such as rare coins, art, wine and precious metals.
+Alternative investments also include real-estate investment trusts, hedge funds, venture capital, private equity, commodities, MLPS, REITs, trust deeds and real assets such as rare coins, art, wine, and precious metals.
 They have a low correlation to stocks and bonds and reap in benefits and are less volatile.

 Alternative investment funds can help in overcoming the effects of market volatility (market fluctuation) on a portfolio while providing attractive returns.

 A "diversified" portfolio of stocks and bonds has been moving nearly in lock step with the stock market.